jia-enwu/jia-enwu.github.io/_publications/2025-wu_representation_contract.md

 - Set-aside behavior shows activation.
 - Final WOSB award shares do **not** exhibit the same moderated effect.

-This distinction highlights where representational behavior actually occurs—**inside bureaucrats’ decisions, not necessarily in market results shaped by competition.**
+This distinction highlights where representational behavior actually occurs **inside bureaucrats’ decisions, not necessarily in market results shaped by competition.**

 ## Theoretical Contribution